Brainicism/DiscordDataParser/README.md

 - Total number of reactions added/removed
 - Total number of voice channel joins

+Human readable versions of each message thread are also generated.

 # Requesting your data
 You can retrieve your past Discord messages by following the instructions in the article below. https://support.discordapp.com/hc/en-us/articles/360004027692